SilentRhetoric/AlgoDirectory-Subscriber/README.md

 - Use the `.env` variable `RUN_LOOP` to control if the subscriber will continuously in a loop and print events (true) or just run once and catch up in a batch (false).
 - `pnpm run dev` to run the script in a development mode that watches files and .env for changes.

-## Production Test

-- `pnpm run build` to build the script for production.
-- `pnpm run start` to run the script in production.

 ## Production

-To set up the subscriber to run in production, perform the following setup steps:

-- `pnpm run build` to build the script for production.
-- Create a systemd service file that will define a service for the script to be run as a managed process.
+To set up the subscriber to run continuously as a managed service, create a systemd service file that will define a service for the script to be run as a managed process.
 An example service file is below.
-- Set the environment variable `RUN_LOOP=true` to have the subscriber run continuously in a loop and handle transactions in real time.

 ### Example systemd Service